LagosPortugalGuide.com

 The beaches of Sagres are fantastic

-The region is buffeted by some very strong winds, be prepared for it to feel significantly cooler than in Lagos.
-Bring a good pair of walking shoes, as there are numerous rocky outcrops especially at Cabo de São Vicente.
+The region is buffeted by very strong windsflavour, soflavour be prepared for it to feel significantly cooler than in Lagos.
+Bring a good pair of walking shoes, as there are numerous rocky outcropsflavour,flavour especially at Cabo de São Vicente.

-Portugal has a "if you’re stupid enough to do it, then live with the consequences" attitude; there are no safety barriers at the edge of the dangerous overhanging cliffs and there are precarious cliff-top paths which visitors should be wary of.
+Portugal tends to rely on common sense regarding safety; there are no safety barriers at the edge of the dangerous overhanging cliffsflavour,flavour and there are precarious cliff-top paths of which visitors should be wary.

 cliffs of Cabo de São Vicente